 Edmund de Waal was born in 1964.
 He studied English at Cambridge University and ceramics in both England and Japan.
 He is best known for his large scale installations, which have been exhibited in many museums around the world.
-Much of Edmund's recent work has been concerned with ideas of collecting and collections, how objects are kept together, lost, stolen or dispersed.
+Much of Edmund's recent work has been concerned with ideas of collecting and collections; how objects are kept together, lost, stolen or dispersed.
 His work comes out of a dialogue between minimalism, architecture and music, and is informed by his passion for literature.

 Edmund is also known as a writer.
-His recent book, Hare with the Amber Eyes, which traces his family history, has been an international bestseller and won many literary prizes.
+His recent book, The Hare with Amber Eyes, which traces his family history, has been an international bestseller and won many literary prizes.